dotnet/systemweb-adapters/docs/README.md

   framework --- libraries[[Business logic]]
 ```

 In order to start moving over business logic that relies on `HttpContext`, the libraries need to be built against `Microsoft.AspNetCore.SystemWebAdapters`.
+This allows libraries to be built against .NET Framework, .NET Core, or .NET Standard 2.0.
 This will ensure that the libraries are using surface area that is available on both ASP.NET and ASP.NET Core:

 ```mermaid
 flowchart LR;